smalcolmbrown/V3-Sprinter-Melzi_1_01/V3-Technical-Guide.md

    G28 X Z ; Home the X and Z axes
 ### G90 - Use Absolute Coordinates
+   #### Usage
+   All coordinates from now on are absolute relative to the origin of the machine.
+(This is the RepRap default.)
    #### Example
    G90                          ; All coordinates from now on are absolute relative to the origin of the machine.
    ### G91 - Use Relative Coordinates
+   #### Usage
+   All coordinates from now on are relative to the last position.
+Note: RepRapFirmware latest revision firmware uses M83 to set the extruder to relative mode: extrusion is NOT set to relative by ReprapFirmware on G91: only X,Y and Z are set to relative.
    #### Example
    G91                          ; All coordinates from now on are relative to the last position.
 ### G92 - Set current position to cordinates given
+   #### Usage
+   Allows programming of absolute zero point, by reseting the current position to the values specified.
+This would set the machine's X coordinate to 10, and the extrude coordinate to 90.
+No physical motion will occur.
+   A G92 without coordinates will reset all axes to zero.
    #### Parameters
    This command can be used without any additional parameters.